-6.2 Agreements, benefits and competences of the authorities of PKO Bank Polski SA Competences of the Members of the Management Board PKO Bank Polski SA
+6.2 Agreements, benefits and competences of the authorities of PKO Bank Polski SA Competences of the Members of the Management Board PKO Bank Polski SA nent Board of ServicePoint (an IT company from the structures of BRE Bank).

 Table 32.
 The Management Board of the Bank in the reporting period